Travel Preparation & Arrival

 - Pay all fees on your student account before you leave.
 If you have a HOLD, your online early web registration will be blocked.

-- Financial aid – Promissory Note or other critical papers signed and turned in Financial aid disbursement arrangements made with Financial Advisor, Christine Salazar
+- Financial aid – Promissory Note or other critical papers signed and turned in, Financial aid disbursement arrangements made with a USF financial aid advisor in LM 203.

 - Give your parents or other family member Power of Attorney while you are gone to deal with any financial matters